Berlin Rebels: History

 The club was formed in 1987, as the American Football department of the SC Charlottenburg.

-The Rebels entered league football in 1988, playing for a season in the third tier Verbandsliga Nord before entering the 2nd American Football Bundesliga, now the GFL 2, in the following year.
+The Rebels entered league football in 1988, playing for a season in the third tier Verbandsliga Nord before entering the 2nd American Football Bundesliga, now the GFL2, in the following year.
 The club spent three seasons there until a division championship, won without dropping a game, earned it promotion to Germany's highest league.

 Four seasons in the GFL followed in which the team never finished better than fifth in its division and consequently missed out on the post season each time.
 In 1995 it finished sixth in its division and was relegated back to the second tier.
 The Rebels were a strong side at this level again, taking out division championships in 1996 and 1998.
 In 1998, it took part in the promotion round to the GFL but missed out to Paderborn Dolphins.
 After this, the club decided to withdraw from league football altogether and took a two-year break.

 The Rebels returned in 2001, now playing in the fourth division Oberliga Ost.
 A championship there earned the side promotion to the Regionalliga Ost, where it spent another two years before making a return to the 2nd Bundesliga.
 The first season there went well for the club, coming second in the northern division but after that three average seasons followed with fifth and sixth places.